Paul Hansen Birch

 Paul Hansen Birch (20 July 1788 – 25 April 1863) was a Norwegian Major General in the Norwegian Army.

-He was born in Fåberg in Oppland, Norway to Johan Gottfried Reichenwald and Mari Birch.
+He was born in Fåberg in Christians amt (county), Norway to Johan Gottfried Reichenwald and Mari Birch.
 He was adopted by his uncle General War Commissioner Hans Jorgen Birch.
 He married Anna Catharina Hoffmand Stenersen (1791–1840), daughter of Bent Christian Stenersen and his wife Margrete Birgitte, née Aarøe.
 They had two sons.
 The oldest son Christian Birch-Reichenwald became a notable politician.
 He married Jacobine Ida Sophie Motzfeldt, niece of Paul Hansen Birch's wife, and their son Peter Birch-Reichenwald became a notable politician.